How to Pay for College: 10 Best Ways

 Scholarships are often merit-based and have competitive requirements such as a grade point average (GPA) minimum and extracurricular activity involvement.
 There are plenty of scholarships for high school seniors awarded from sources such as local businesses, national organizations, banks, or directly from educational institutions.

 In the US, the average scholarship is estimated to be worth $7,400.
-This can be a tremendous help, whether it’s used to pay for part of a student’s tuition or cover the cost of ramen noodles, Fireball, and other college expenses.
+This can be a tremendous help, whether it’s used to pay for part of a student’s tuition or cover the cost of living expenses.

 4 – Work-Study Programs